 We recognize that your room is your home.
 However, we ask residents to bear in mind that each room will eventually become someone else's home.
 Painted surfaces must not be damaged by nails or double stick tape.
 Non-removable decals should not be applied to any surface.
 Decorative materials must not present a safety or public health hazard.
 Candles or other open flames are prohibited.
 Nothing can be attached to the ceilings.
 Failure to comply with these rules may result in charges at the end of the year.
 (Please see "Damage to Student Rooms.")
 For fire safety reasons, combustible materials must NOT be used for decorations; e.g., cotton, paper, straw, etc. All decorations, including Christmas trees, must be UL-listed as flame retardant.
 Christmas tree lights must be UL-listed for the intended use.
 Decorations must NOT obstruct exits, emergency lighting, exit signs, or corridors.
 Exterior decorations, other than lights, must NOT be attached to the building.
 All decorations must be removed prior to holiday vacations.

-The offices of Campus Housing, Auxiliary Services, Dining Services, and Residence Life offer hundreds of on-campus jobs for UK students.
+The offices of Campus Housing, Auxiliary Services, UK Dining, and Residence Life offer hundreds of on-campus jobs for UK students.
 These jobs include such things as Resnet Consultant, Dining Services Worker, Dining Services Supervisor, Front Desk Clerk, Recycling Associate, and Resident Advisor.
 Please consult your Hall Director or a Dining Services Manager if you are interested in these positions.

 Safety is a primary concern in the residence halls and requires a cooperative effort from all those who live in and work in the halls.
 The following rules must be observed in all university residence halls, apartments, and Greek houses: